Written by Robert Cochran

 Thanks to Nina’s background check on Cofell, Jack learns that the threat of physical violence might be more potent than actual coercion itself.
 Using a towel, Jack outlines a literally stomach-churning account on how Russian gulags used towels to rip the stomach lining out of prisoners because they simply had to make do.

 It’s disturbing and horrible, but also strangely humorous.
-At this stage, we figured that Jack would never do anything like that, but then we’d hadn’t gotten to Day Two and beyond, and in hindsight his threats here don’t play as exaggerated as opposed to some dark promise that we now know he might be fully capable of delivering.
+At this stage, we figured that Jack would never do anything like that, but then we hadn’t gotten to Day Two and beyond, and in hindsight his threats here don’t play as exaggerated as opposed to some dark promise that we now know he might be fully capable of delivering.

 The scenes still work well, especially once again in hindsight when we realise just what sort of powerplay is going on between these two and the reveal that not only is Cofell involved with Gaines, but also a Serbian sleeper agent who isn’t even American, and is so devoted to his cause that he’ll choose dying of a heart attack as opposed to telling Jack any information.

-The scenes between Sutherland and Currie Graham bristle with a dark energy and work so much well in repeat viewing because of the level of subterfuge going on from Graham’s character.
-It also leaves the audience asking the extent of the conspiracy going on around Jack, while also giving the audience a sense of the show’s political leaning, at those from its two creators.
+The scenes between Sutherland and Currie Graham bristle with a dark energy and work well in repeat viewing because of the level of subterfuge going on from Graham’s character.
+It also leaves the audience asking the extent of the conspiracy going on around Jack, while also giving the audience a sense of the show’s political leaning, at least those from its two creators.

 The episode marks Robert Cochran’s third script for the series (and just before he and Howard Gordon would go on to frequently collaborate on their episodes together in the manner of Surnow and Loceff), but there is a subtle sense that the episode is exploring the fear of the so-called ‘other’ in the manner that 24 would also make a stock in trade within its story telling over its long run.